|Text on Button||HARRISON WILL YOU SWAP? LORIMER STEWART 03|

 Illusttration of a woman wearing a headress with an eagle on it (the symbol of chicago) and text on her front on a dark horse with text on its side walking through water.
 In the background is another horse with a man in a hat riding it.

-This button reflects the Chicago mayoral election of 1903.
-In that election, incumbent Carter Harrison Jr. ran as a Democrat against Republican nominee Graeme Stewart.
-This button uses the idiom, “Don’t change horses in midstream.”
-It shows “I Will Not” riding on the back of Harrison while William Lorimer, Republican political boss, is sinking on the back of Stewart.
-Lorimer is asking the people of Chicago (represented by “I Will Not”) to drop Harrison for Stewart, and this button is not having it.
+In the Chicago mayoral election of 1903, incumbent Carter Harrison, Jr., ran as a Democrat against Republican nominee Graeme Stewart.
+The idiom, “Don’t change horses in midstream,” encourages readers to stick with their original track or in this case, the incumbent in the election.
+The Chicago symbol "I Will" modified to be “I Will Not” is seen riding on the back of Harrison while William Lorimer, Republican political boss, is sinking behind Stewart.
+Lorimer was asking the people of Chicago (represented by “I Will Not”) to drop Harrison for Stewart, but that idea was protested.

-The 1903 election was political drama.
-Lorimer had been elected to the House of Representatives under slightly shady circumstances.
-Opponents demanded a recount, and Stewart supported an injunction against the recount to support Lorimer.
+The 1903 election was rife with political turmoil.
+Lorimer had been elected to the House of Representatives under illicit circumstances.
+Opponents demanded a recount and Stewart supported an injunction against the recount to support Lorimer.
 Reform-minded voters disapproved of this partisan gesture and helped reelect Harrison to his fourth of five terms as Mayor of Chicago.
 Stewart died two years later.
-Lorimer was later elected a US Senator but was convicted of bribery.
+Lorimer was later elected a U.S. Senator, but was convicted of bribery.

 “I Will Not” is a wordplay on “I Will.”
 “I Will” was a goddess designed by Charles Holloway in 1892.
 Shown wearing a crown with a rising phoenix and the phrase “I will” on her breastplate, she was meant to represent the spirit of Chicago in the same way that Uncle Sam is a symbol of America.
 “I Will” was an unofficial symbol of the 1893 World’s Fair.
 Changing “I Will” to “I Will Not” was a dig directed at Lorimer that 1903 Chicagoans would have recognized instantly.